-In Data Collector, the pipeline setup illustrated above is also capable of handling scenarios where schema changes at the origin.
+In StreamSets Data Collector, the data pipeline setup illustrated above is also capable of handling data drift scenarios where schema changes at the origin.
 For example, a column is added to one or more tables in MySQL.
 In that case, the Hive Metadata processor will detect this columnar “drift” and, as a result, it will generate metadata records that describe the necessary changes and pass them down to the Hive Metastore.
 When the Hive Metastore receives a metadata record, it compares the proposed changes with the latest Hive metadata, and creates or updates Hive tables as needed.
 All of this functions seamlessly without any manual intervention or disruption to production workloads.

 Note: The changes are reflected immediately in Hive, but Impala requires its metadata cache to be refreshed before changes to take effect.
 This metadata cache refresh task can be easily automated by extending the pipeline as shown below.

-The additional steps include configuring Hadoop FS to produce events everytime it closes a file.
+The additional steps include configuring Hadoop FS to produce events when it closes a file.
 This event can then be used to trigger a Hive Query executor task to invalidate and refresh Impala’s metadata cache to reflect changes in the Hive metastore.
 For more details, refer to the documentation.

-Query orders in Hive:
+Query orders in Hive

-Query orders in Impala:
+Query orders in Impala

-And this is the pipeline view after two new columns ‘latitude’ and ‘longitude’ are added to orders table and a new record is inserted.
+And this is the data pipeline view after two new columns ‘latitude’ and ‘longitude’ are added to orders table and a new record is inserted.

 Notice in the data pipeline metrics that “Input” record count shows one (for new order inserted) and “Output” record count shows two including one record for the schema change that was routed to the Hive Metastore.